smk927/Pokedex-lite/README.md

 ## Features

-- **Dark Theme**: Modern, sleek dark theme for better readability and a comfortable browsing experience.
 - **Pokémon Search**: Search for Pokémon by name.
 - **Filter by Type**: Filter Pokémon by types such as Fire, Water, Grass, etc.
 - **Pagination**: Display a paginated list of Pokémon to efficiently handle large data.